n1analytics/MP-SPDZ/doc/troubleshooting.rst

 ``--my-port``.
 The scripts in use a random base port number, which you can also change with ``--portnumbase``.

+When running computations with many (100 or more) parties, the default timeout of 60 seconds might be triggered.
+In this case, you can adjust the timeout using the ``--timeout`` parameter.

 Internally called tape has unknown offline data usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~